-For patients who are desperately afraid of injections, going to the dentist or getting a wisdom tooth pulled or a root canal is agony in more than just the obvious ways.
-You laugh at laughing gas, and there’s not enough pills to help you calm down before the procedure.
-Instead of giving up on having healthy teeth and visiting your dentist, maybe it’s time to consider IV sedation.
+For patients who are desperately afraid of injections, going to the dentist or getting a wisdom tooth pulled, or a root canal is agony in more than just the obvious ways.
+You laugh at laughing gas, and there are not enough pills to help you calm down before the procedure.
+Instead of giving up on having healthy teeth and visiting our dentist, maybe it is time to consider IV sedation.

-IV or intravenous sedation is a procedure that allows your dentist or oral surgeon to provide anti-anxiety medications, like those used in oral sedation, directly into your bloodstream.
-You may sometimes see this referred to as “sleep” or “twilight” dentistry which may make you think you’ll be completely unconscious during your procedure.
-In fact, you remain awake the entire time and will be able to respond to your dentist’s questions.
+IV or intravenous sedation is a procedure that allows our dentist to provide anti-anxiety medications, like those used in oral sedation, directly into your bloodstream.
+You may sometimes see this referred to as “sleep” or “twilight” dentistry, which may make you think you will be completely unconscious during your procedure.
+In fact, you remain awake the entire time and will be able to respond to questions.
 You may not, however, remember much or anything once the medication wears off.

 Because of the nature of IV sedation, you must have an adult come with you to your procedure and drive you home.
 They will also need to take note of what you have to do in the hours and days after your procedure and help you until the sedation wears off.
-While it’s an effective form of sedation, it’s not one to be taken lightly.
+While it is an effective form of sedation, it is not one to be taken lightly.

 How IV Sedation Works:

 IV sedation puts you in a state of deep relaxation, much more than laughing gas or oral sedation.
-While the drugs are being administered, you generally won’t care at all about anything going on around you.
-Time will seem to pass very quickly, and you will likely experience partial or even full memory loss of the procedure when it’s over.
+While the drugs are being administered, you generally may not care at all about anything going on around you.
+Time may seem to pass very quickly, and you may likely experience partial or even full memory loss of the procedure when it is over.

 To receive IV sedation, a needle is used to insert a tube into a vein, usually on the top of your hand.
 The sedation drug is administered through this tube, so it goes directly to your bloodstream.
 The IV stays in your vein for the entire procedure.
-While you’re under sedation, your pulse and oxygen levels will be monitored to make sure you don’t have a bad reaction.
+While you are under sedation, your pulse and oxygen levels will be monitored to make sure you do not have a bad reaction.
 Before and after sedation, your blood pressure will be checked, too.

 Like oral sedation, IV sedation uses benzodiazepines to reduce anxiety and fear during the procedure.
-The most common drugs used are Midazolam and Diazepam.
+The most common drugs used are midazolam and diazepam.
 This is in a different dosage than the oral sedation method.
-As anti-anxiety medications, they’re designed to relax you and make you sleepy.
+As anti-anxiety medications, they are designed to relax you and make you sleepy.
 At this dosage, it can result in amnesia.

 Why Choose IV Sedation?

-For patients with a fear of needles, the dentist, or medical procedures in general, IV sedation can be an excellent option.
-You may be thinking, “But I’m afraid of needles (or pain)!
+For patients with a fear of needles, the dentist or medical procedures in general, IV sedation can be an excellent option.
+You may be thinking, “But I amafraid of needles (or pain)!
 How will this help?”
 A topical numbing cream can be used on the spot where the needle goes in or you can use laughing gas to feel calmer.
-Either way while the needle is going in, you likely won’t notice.
+Either way, while the needle is going in, you likely will not notice.

 IV sedation is a good option for a few reasons:

-•You won’t know what’s going on around you during the procedure, and you won’t care, either.
+- You may not know what is going on around you during the procedure, and you may not care either.

-•You’re still able to respond to your dentist’s requests and questions.
+- You are still able to respond to requests and questions.

-•Any issues you may normally have with gagging are greatly reduced while you’re sedated.
+- Any issues you may normally have with gagging are greatly reduced while you are sedated.